cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 ## Prerequisites

-To run the Cheshire Cat, you need to have `docker` ([instructions](https://docs.docker.com/engine/install/)) and `docker-compose` ([instructions](https://docs.docker.com/compose/install/)) already installed on your system.
+To run the Cheshire Cat, you need to have `Docker` ([instructions](https://docs.docker.com/engine/install/)) and `docker-compose` ([instructions](https://docs.docker.com/compose/install/)) already installed on your system.

 The Cat is not a LLM, it uses a LLM.
 So when you run the Cat for the first time, you need to configure the LLM and the encoder you choose to use.
+Most people use [ChatGPT](https://platform.openai.com/docs/models/gpt-3-5), it's quite cheap and enough powerful, we will use `ChatGPT` during the next steps.

-You need an API key for the chosen LLM, most people use [chatGPT](https://platform.openai.com/docs/models/gpt-3-5), you can request an API key on the provider's website (fare riferimento a possibili costi?):
+You need an API key for use `ChatGPT`, you can request an API key on the provider's website:
     - visit your OpenAI [API Keys](https://platform.openai.com/account/api-keys) page
     - create an API key with `+ Create new secret key` and copy it

+TODO: _(fare riferimento al link con il pricing?)_

 ## Setup